 Looking Through Time

-Pace is a feature writer for the Liberty Champion
+Pace is the assistant feature editor for the Liberty Champion